metabolismregulation/metabolismregulation.github.io/help.md

 * Hold **Shift** and drag for moving a shape inside a complex or a compartment.

 * To copy an element which is inside a complex it is better to use right click options.
-This might not work easily with shortcuts: **Ctrl-C** followed by **Ctrl-V**: for some reason **Ctrl-V** copies the element inside the same complex or compartment.
-Instead, after **Ctrl-C**, use right click to paste the selected element outside complex or compartment.
+This might not work easily with the usual shortcuts: for some reason **Ctrl-V** copies the element inside the same complex or compartment.
+Instead, after **Ctrl-C**, use right click to paste the selected element outside the complex or compartment.

 ## Tips